Projeto-USPY/uspy-backend/README.md

     - Endpoint closures and their implementations

-    - Middleware contains useful middleware functions, such as JWT validation and data binding
+    - Middleware contains useful middleware functions, such as JWT validation, rate limiting, data binding, etc

     - API Handlers and Data Access Objects are organized in a MVC manner:
         - controllers use the entity.controller objects to bind request data
-        - models use the entity.models objects to recover data and perform upserts in the database
+        - models use the entity.models objects to recover data and perform database operations
         - views use the entity.views objects to represent data the front-end will receive

     - All of these can be divided in the following manner:
-        - account: all operations related to the user's account management, such as login, signup, delete, etc
+        - account: all operations related to the user's account management, such as login, signup, delete, password recovery, etc
         - private: all operations related to the user's data management, such as getting/updating their grades and reviews
         - public: all operations related to data that is public (including non-registered users), such as subject data
-        - restricted: all operations related to data that is only accessible by registered users (aggregated data)
+        - restricted: all operations related to data that is anonymous yet visible to all registered-users

 #### **utils**